Tanglewood (1987 video game): Development

-Tanglewoodwas first released by Microdeal in 1987 in a joint release for the Dragon 32 and TRS-80 Color Computer.
-It was released on the 16-bit Amiga and Atari ST in 1988.
-It was also published by Microdeal in the US.
+Tanglewood was first released by Microdeal in 1987 in a joint release for the Dragon 32 and TRS-80 Color Computer.
+It was released on the 16-bit Amiga and Atari ST in 1988 and was also published by Microdeal in the US.

 Reception

 Reviews were favourable with Dragon User giving a full score of 5/5 with the reviewer stating Tanglewood is "very hard" but "an excellent game".
 A review of the Atari ST version in ST-Log also emphasised the difficulty of the game but gave particular praise to the graphics and sound effects.
-"The animation is faultless... but it's the detail that'll knock your socks askew.
-If the colorful graphics don't get you, the multiple sound effects will.
-They're superb, from the underwater gurgles to the mobile motors."